Gallopaway Music – Who we are

 Musically, our songs with words often tend toward little “radio plays.”
 And they are very rarely finished on the day of their birth.
 “Sadie,” on our CD, Good Morning San Juan, contains the third completely different lyrical treatment to the same music.
 It was about a flower, then a spider, then a maybe-romance.
 Brand new songs can creep into our lives through our musical directorship, as was “Moon Song” for a college production of Frederico Garcia Lorca’s Blood Wedding.
 Or they can arrive unbidden, as was “Good Morning San Juan,” in response to the neighborhood rooster outside our window that used to wake us up crowing in A-flat (the last sound heard on the recording).

-FRANCES plays and teaches violin and piano.
-She sings and wiggles, cooking giant batches of granola, seasoned refried beans and mysterious soups.
-She also wrote the 300-year history of our town into the narrative of Daniel “Zoot Suit” Valdez’s oratorio Cancion de San Juan, which was produced and performed to enthusiastic acclaim.
+FRANCES plays violin and piano, reads music and improvises.
+She sings and cooks giant batches of granola, seasoned refried beans and mysterious soups.
+She also wrote the 300-year history of our town into the narrative of Daniel “Zoot Suit” Valdez’s oratorio Cancion de San Juan, which was produced and performed in 2012 to enthusiastic acclaim at the El Teatro Campesino theater in San Juan Bautista.

-TIM plays cello, guitar, guitarron, piano, and recorders, plus a bit of drums, harmonica and clarinet.
-He sings during his commute to and from his day job as technical support and engineering sales for demanding industrial temperature control systems, often in Silicon Valley.
+TIM plays cello, guitar, guitarron, piano, and recorders, plus a bit of drums and harmonica.
+He composes instrumentals and writes songs, especially with Frances, scoring our pieces and others’ to support performing, collaborating and sharing.
+He sings on stage and off, especially during the commute to and from his day job as technical support and engineering sales for demanding industrial temperature control systems, mainly in Silicon Valley.

 The musical story of our past two decades would be woefully incomplete without highlighting Luis Valdez’s famous theater company, El Teatro Campesino, the reason for our moving to the little town in which it is headquartered: San Juan Bautista.
 We became the string section of the house band and have been very fortunate to participate in thrilling and important work there.
-We enjoy the compelling writing and brilliant directing, often pertaining to the cross-cultural challenges and rewards of examining stereotypes and laying preconceptions bare, enabling improvement in public understanding and policy.
+We enjoy the brilliant acting, directing and writing, often pertaining to the cross-cultural challenges and rewards of examining stereotypes and laying preconceptions bare, enabling improvement in public understanding and policy.

 ~ Tim and Frances Tompkins